 See our full Bose Noise Cancelling Headphones 700 review.

 Apple’s noise-cancelling wireless earbuds have definitely lived up to their hype.
 Headlining its feature set is active noise cancellation, which is surprisingly effective for hushing rowdy commuters and minimizing background noises during phone calls.
 The addition of ear tips makes a world of difference for both on-ear stability and sound quality; the tips produce a safe, tight seal that allows music to sound fuller.
 Apple also developed an adaptive EQ that automatically tunes the low and mid frequencies to your ear shape.
+Adding to its audio capabilities, Apple recently confirmed an upcoming iOS update that will give the AirPods Pro two new features: auto-switching between Apple devices and spacial audio to create a 3D-dimension soundscape.

 Hands?
 That's so passé.
 Thanks to Apple's H1 chip, the AirPods Pro are packing even more hands-free Siri integration.
 Plus, you get the near-instant pairing and stable connections we've come to expect from an Apple audio product.
 And with the new Force Sensors embedded in the redesigned stems, you may never need to touch your smartphone ever again.